-Wife of man injured in I-40 shooting says husband was victim of road rage
+‘He’s going to cut me off:’ Wife of man hurt in I-40 shooting shares story

 Seconds later, he told her he had been shot.

-She said her husband, who is a former Army Ranger, drove himself to the Appling Farms Police precinct while she called 911 and explained what happened.
+The woman said her husband, who is a former Army Ranger, drove himself to the Appling Farms Police precinct while she called 911 and explained what happened.

-The bullet narrowly missed him, and was later found lodged in a headrest.
+The bullet narrowly missed him and was later found lodged in a headrest.
 Fragments of that bullet and pieces of broken glass still hit him in his eye.

 He underwent surgery on Thursday and is expected to be okay.